Connect with us

 “What I heard today in this meeting was discrimination.
 What I heard today in this meeting was racism,” Walsh said.
 “I don’t know where the senators of the state are.
 I don’t know where the governor of the state (is), and I certainly don’t know where the congressional delegation in the state is because you have workers in this state that are being taken advantage of and discriminated against.”

-The Mississippi Center for Justice, which offers legal services, has filed two lawsuits that accuse farm owners of not only paying Black workers less than their white counterparts, but also pushing them out of their jobs.
+The Mississippi Center for Justice, which offers free legal services, has filed two lawsuits that accuse farm owners of not only paying Black workers less than their white counterparts, but also pushing them out of their jobs.

 One of the attorneys, Sharkey County native Ty Pinkins, shared new details regarding alleged discrimination on Delta farms that had not previously been shared publicly.
 The examples mirrored the experiences many of the workers lived through during Jim Crow.

 Pinkins said workers reported that while white South Africans were able to use indoor bathrooms, Black local workers were forced to relieve themselves outdoors.
-Pinkins shared another incident in which he said white South African workers were provided cold while Black workers were told they needed to buy their own.
+Pinkins shared another incident in which he said white South African workers were provided cold water while Black workers were told they needed to buy their own.

 Mississippi Today’s investigation – “Exploited” – found at least five Delta farms that paid their local workers, who are mostly Black, less money per hour than foreign workers who came to work in Mississippi on agriculture visas through the H-2A program.